 Maria and I have a long way to go on our financial goals, but we keep plugging away at them, every day, every month, every year.
 In Financial Peace University, Dave Ramsey talks about gazelle-like intensity to meet your financial goals.
 We intend to keep our gazelle-like intensity going so that we meet every single one of our goals.

 With Christmas shopping going on and New Years resolutions right around the corner, there is no time like the present for you and yours to start on your own financial goals.
 You might want to begin by purchasing the Financial Peace University Home Study Kit so you and your spouse can get to work the right way on your own financial goals.
 You can also prepare a monthly budget with your spouse right now.
 We have a downloadable budget template you can use to get started.
 And if you are working on your own debt-free journey, we have a fantastic customizable “On Our Way to Debt Free” chart to help track your progress.
-Just click on the image below to download a free copy:
+Just enter your email below to have the chart sent right to your inbox.

 Let us know how your financial journey is going.
 We love hearing from all of you about your journeys out of debt and into financial peace, so please tell us about it!